PowerDNS/pdns/pdns/dnsdistdist/docs/install.rst

 * `re2 <https://github.com/google/re2>`_ (optional)
 * `TinyCDB <https://www.corpit.ru/mjt/tinycdb.html>`_ (optional, CDB support)

-Since 2.0.0, the optional ``yaml`` configuration requires a Rust compiler and a Python 3 interpreter.
+Since 2.0.0, the optional ``yaml`` configuration requires a Rust compiler.

 Should :program:`dnsdist` be run on a system with systemd, it is highly recommended to have the systemd header files (``libsystemd-dev`` on Debian and ``systemd-devel`` on CentOS)